 In accordance with provisions of the credit agreements relating to the Authority's long-term debt obligations, restricted funds held by trustees have been established to provide for certain debt service and project funding requirements.
 The restricted funds held by trustees are invested primarily in CAMP or United States government securities and related instruments with maturities no later than the expected date of the use of such funds.
-At December 31, 2022 and 2021, all of the Authority's cash, cash equivalents and investments are held in restricted funds and recorded at their fair value.
+At December 31, 2023 and 2022, all of the Authority's cash, cash equivalents, and investments are held in restricted funds and recorded at their fair value.

-Long-term receivable from Turlock Irrigation District

-In connection with the establishment of the Authority, the Authority loaned TID \$79,889 for investment in two gas producing properties, financed with draws from the Authority's commercial paper program and the 2010 revenue refunding bonds, Series B, which refunded a portion of the commercial paper draws.
+Long-term receivable from Turlock Irrigation District - In connection with the establishment of the Authority, the Authority loaned TID \$79,889 for investment in two gas producing properties, financed with draws from the Authority's commercial paper program and the 2010 revenue refunding bonds, Series B, which refunded a portion of the commercial paper draws.
 Sales of gas from these properties are designed to provide a hedge against the price risk associated with gas purchased to operate the Project, which are passed through to the Authority under the C&O Agreement.
 Historically TID's net investment in the gas producing properties exceeded the amount advanced from the Authority.
 Either through additional advances or depletion of the investment, it is management's intent to make payments consistent with the annual depletion of the gas field properties.
-Consistent with the annual depletion, TID made payments in 2022 and 2021 totaling \$6,575 and \$4,060, respectively, to the Authority to pay down the associated commercial paper draws and fund principal due on the 2010 revenue refunding bonds, Series B. As TID's net investment and the amount advanced from the Authority to pay down the associated commercial paper draws and fund principal due on the 2010 revenue refunding bonds, Series B. As TID's net investment and the amount advanced from the Authority can fluctuate, this receivable is reported as a noncurrent asset in the accompanying statements of net position.
+Consistent with the annual depletion, TID made payments in 2023 and 2022 totaling \$7,075 and \$6,575, respectively, to the Authority to pay down the associated commercial paper draws and fund principal due on the 2010 revenue refunding bonds, Series B. As TID's net investment and the amount advanced from the Authority can fluctuate, this receivable is reported as a noncurrent asset in the accompanying statements of net position.